Killing of Ayman al-Zawahiri: Al-Qaeda response

 As of February 2023, al-Qaeda has yet to either confirm the killing of al-Zawahiri or publicly name his successor.
-On 23 December 2022, they even released "a new recording by Zawahiri, though it did not contain indications of when it was made, and his image continues to be used across their publications".
+On 23 December 2022, they even released "a new recording by Zawahiri", though it did not contain indications of when it was made, and his image continues to be used across their publications.

-By contrast, al-Qaeda took just a few days to confirm Osama bin Laden's death in 2011, and a month to announce al-Zawahiri's succession.

 Al-Qaeda's muted response is widely considered by analysts to be a sign that the group is further decentralizing.
 The group was highly centralized with a clear hierarchy when it was first created.
-Its international expansion, the international war on terror, and bin Laden's assassination accelerated decentralization.
+Its international expansion, the War on Terror, and bin Laden's assassination accelerated decentralization.
 Even before al-Zawahiri's death, an example of this decentralization could be seen in the decision of the regional affiliate al-Qaeda in the Indian Subcontinent (AQIS) to support the Tehrik-e-Taliban Pakistan (TTP) in its opposition towards the Pakistani state, which ran counter to the then goals of the Taliban and al-Qaeda.
 Its regional affiliates, particularly those in Africa, such as Jama'at Nusrat al-Islam al-Muslimin (JNIM) in West Africa, al-Shabaab in Somalia, and al-Qaeda in the Islamic Maghreb (AQIM) still pose significant threats as of 2023.

-In February 2023, the United Nations reported that many member countries believed Saif al-Adel to be the de-facto successor of al-Zawahiri, but al-Qaeda had not formally named him to probably avoid scrutiny against the Taliban for giving shelter to the latter and due to al-Adel living in Iran.
+In February 2023, the United Nations reported that many member countries believed Saif al-Adel to be the de facto successor of al-Zawahiri, but al-Qaeda had not formally named him, likely to avoid acknowledging the Taliban giving shelter to al-Zawahiri, as well as al-Adel living in Shia-majority Iran, which Sunni al-Qaeda has long viewed as apostate.